munrocreations/own-it-quick/README.md

 ![docs](Graphics\docs.JPG)

 However, get it going quickly, see the topics in this Quick Start Guide.
+For administrators this guide answers these questions

+- install and configure an Owncloud server
+- how do I enable users to connect to the Owncloud server
+- how do I add a user account

+For users, this guide answers the question about connecting to ownCloud on a desktop system or mobile device.

 ### installing ownCloud ##